Mr. Rajit Mehta

 Dr. Subhash Gupta

-Chairman - Max Center for Liver and Biliary Sciences
+Chairman - Max Centre for Liver and Biliary Sciences

-The Indian healthcare industry is expected to grow at a CAGR of 17% between FY 2008 and FY 2020; and by FY 2020, the industry is expected to have a market value of US$ 280 billion.
-Further, the Indian healthcare sector is expected to generate close to 7.5 million direct employment opportunities by FY 2022.
-With a shift in focus towards the quality of service, particularly with the rising demand for tertiary and quaternary care, the industry requires specialised and highly skilled resources.
-Medical value travel, also popularly known as medical tourism, is being considered as India’s next crown jewel.
-The medical value travel market in India is expected to grow at a CAGR of approximately 30% from US$ 3.6 billion in FY 2015 to US$ 10.6 billion in FY 2019.
-People from different parts of the world are travelling to the country to avail high quality healthcare services at comparatively much lowers cost.
-However, to emerge as a top medical value travel destination, India needs to focus on service quality and increase transparency and accountability in every part of the healthcare delivery.
+Healthcare has become one of India’s largest sectors both in terms of revenue and employment.
+The Indian healthcare industry is expected to grow at a CAGR of 17% between FY 2008 and FY 2020; and by FY 2020, this industry is expected to have a market value of US$ 280 billion.
+A growing and ageing Indian population, with the burden of several diseases, increased government focus, rising health awareness and insurance penetration among the populace are expected to drive the growth of this sector.
+The last few years have also witnessed a sharp rise in Medical Value Travel and private equity investments in the sector, showed an upward graph.
+The Indian healthcare sector is expected to generate close to 7.5 million direct employment opportunities by FY 2022.
+With a shift in focus towards quality of service, particularly with the rising demand for tertiary and quaternary care, the industry requires specialised and highly skilled resources.
+Medical value travel, also popularly known as medical tourism, is gaining focus with the emergence of newer needs and with India establishing a firmer footprint as a global healthcare delivery destination.
+The medical tourism market in India is expected to grow at a CAGR of approximately 30% from US$ 3.6 billion in FY 2015 to US$ 10.6 billion in FY 2019.
+However, to emerge as a top medical value travel destination, India needs to focus on quality of services and increase transparency and accountability in every part of healthcare delivery.

 Max Super Speciality Hospital, Saket was awarded the prestigious JCI Accreditation in FY 2017